NaviddSaeidii/ML-for-mobile-organic-compounds-adsorption-on-AC-BC/README.md

 This repository contains the code and data supporting the manuscript:

-Saeidi, N., et al. “Modeling adsorption of mobile organic compounds on activated carbon and biochar using machine learning”.
+Saeidi, Navid, et al. “Modeling adsorption of mobile organic compounds on activated carbon and biochar using machine learning”.

 ## Overview